-- This course teaches the origins and procedures for conducting qualitative content analysis, thematic analysis, cross-case analysis and grounded theory in NVivo 12
+- This course teaches advanced skills for conducting qualitative content analysis, thematic analysis, cross-case analysis and grounded theory in NVivo

 - You must possess a solid grounding in qualitative analysis and be an advanced NVivo user

-This course is offered at the University of Singapore, Singapore, as part of the IPSA-NUS Summer School 2019.
+This course is taught at the National University of Singapore as part of the IPSA-NUS Summer School 2024.

 See the IPSA-NUS website.

 - Qualitative content analysis: Schreier, M. (2012).
 Qualitative Content Analysis in Practice.
 London: Sage.